fengxyStar/StrucHIS/README.md

 # StrucHIS

-This repository contains source code and data description for paper "Hierarchical Structure Sharing Empowers Multi-task Heterogeneous GNNs for Customer Expansion". (accepted by KDD 2025 Applied Data Science Track).
+This repository contains source code and data for paper "Hierarchical Structure Sharing Empowers Multi-task Heterogeneous GNNs for Customer Expansion". (accepted by KDD 2025 Applied Data Science Track).

 ## Table of Contents